Q: How do I register?

 A: Children must be potty trained to attend our classes.
 This means your child is able to recognize the need to go to the bathroom and go to the bathroom independently.
 If your child is not potty trained, we reserve the right to withdraw him/her from the program immediately.

 We do of course understand that small children will have the occasional accident.
 Parents who are concerned about this, are encouraged to pack a dry change of clothes (including socks) in a resealable ziplock bag.
-We can change and clean the child if they have a pee accident.
+We can change the child if they have a pee accident.
 However, if the child has a poo accident the parent will be called to come and immediately pick up their child.
 If your child is having multiple pee accidents, or has a second poo accident, they will be immediately withdrawn from the program and your deposit will not be refundable.
+We are not licensed to "clean" or wipe for children.

 Q: What is your withdrawal policy?